DIY AI: Sentiment Analysis P1: The Overview

 • Smelly

 We know which words have positive connotations and negative connotations; therefore, we can give each word a value.
 The more positive a word is i.e. great versus good, we can assign a larger number.
-Conversely, the more negative a word is i.e. horrible versus bad, we can assign a larger negative number.
+Conversely, the more negative a word is —i.e., horrible versus bad —we can assign a larger negative value.
 Then, by looking at each word with a value assigned, we can add those values up and get a very basic idea of sentiment.

 Of course, there are exceptions where considering adjectives on their own isn’t enough.
 For example, “great” most of the time is a positive thing; however, “great disaster” probably isn’t positive.
-(Admittedly, someone could actually mean it in a positive way, but that’s a whole other issue of how even humans can’t agree on sentiment of statements all the time.)
-Some nouns have an implicit connotation to them like “disaster”.
+(Admittedly, someone could actually mean it in a positive way, but that’s a whole other issue of how even humans can’t agree on the sentiment of statements all the time.)
+Some nouns have an implicit connotation to them, like “disaster”.
 So, in the case of “great disaster”, great increases the negative connotation.
-Given this information, another rule based system may take nouns into consideration and make adjectives into multipliers for those values of nouns.
-Regardless, this begins to show the complexity of creating rule based systems.
+Given this information, another rule-based system may take nouns into consideration and make adjectives into multipliers for those values of nouns.
+Regardless, this begins to show the complexity of creating rule-based systems.

 “THAT WAS SO GOOD”